testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** Instruct the network interceptor to block and warn on any outgoing HTTP request that is not intercepted.
-Whenf that address was not explictly defined for interception - A failure is in order.
-[Why] Without this, forgotten calls might hit real servers and violate the component isolation - flakines, performance and non-tested terriroty [Spice] One exception must be concluded - HTTP calls to your own API should be allowed otherwise the tests themselves will get blocked
+When a call was not explictly defined for interception - the interceptor will throw an exception and make the tests fail.
+This is a safety net for outgoing calls that were overlooked and tying to hit a real external server.  calls might hit real servers and violate the component isolation - flakines, performance and non-tested terriroty [Spice] One exception must be concluded - HTTP calls to your own API should be allowed otherwise the tests themselves will get blocked

 , protect our borders.
 The nock.enableNetConnect() command, remember to include localhost + port, remember to clean-up